 Do you have a general question for the COVID Response Team?
 Email us at firstname.lastname@example.org.

-There are many COVID-19 testing options available to Minnesotans.
+Other COVID-19 testing options are available to Minnesotans.
 Please visit COVID-19 Testing - Minnesota Dept. of Health (state.mn.us) for more information on Minnesota's free community testing sites, no-cost COVID-19 test at home, or locations at a local pharmacy, clinic or hospital.

 Q: A household member has COVID.
 Can I still send my child to school?

 A: Yes.
 The District does not require students in grades E-12 to quarantine.
 However, infected students must isolate for 10 days.

 Note: These protocols may change if COVID-19 transmission levels escalate or the Centers for Disease Control and the Minnesota Department of Health adjust their recommendations.

 Q: My child said, “I don’t feel well today.”
 Should she stay home?

 The ill child should be tested for COVID-19 immediately or stay home for 10 days.

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose